guendouzaimed/dirforce/README.md

 ### Features

     Search for directories on a website.
-    specify custom wordlist.
+    Specify custom wordlist.
     Fast performance due to its implementation in C++.
+    Follow redirect

 ### Requirements

-    A C++ compiler, such as GCC or Clang.
+    A C++ compiler, such as G++.
     A computer running a modern version of Windows, macOS, or Linux.
     A working internet connection.